fdurant/fdurant_github_io_source/_posts/projects/2015-01-30-movie-project.md

 * how to convince laggards among the actors and actresses to go on Twitter, by predicting how many followers they would have if they did

-* can the monthly consumer optimism predict the prevalence of certain movie genres over others?
+* can monthly consumer optimism predict the mutual prevalence of movie genres?

 * does the choice of a distributor help to secure an Oscar nomination?